eddiesTime/sme_app/gfm_documentation.md

 of the singleton (`setState`, `setValue`).

-The singleton can also be accessed as a simple model without the provided getters and methods of the ReactiveModel.
+The singleton can also be accessed as a simple model without the provided getters and methods of the *ReactiveModel*.

 ##### StateBuilder

-*Is one out of four Observer Widgets*, which can be used to connect the UI to a `ReactiveModel`.
-The other three Observer Widgets are:
+*Is one out of four observer widgets*, which can be used to connect the UI to a `ReactiveModel`.
+The other three observer widgets are:

   - WhenRebuilder
   - WhenRebuilderOr